Bledi Shkëmbi: International career

 He has been a former international player of Albania from 2001 to 2006, during which he collected 14 matches without scoring a goal.
 He was called by the coach of that time Sulejman Demollari to participate at Tournament Bahrain where he made 3 appearances, all of them as a substitute.

 Managerial career

 Liria

 On 16 June 2017, Shkëmbi begun his managerial career as he was appointed manager of Football Superleague of Kosovo outfit Liria.
 He signed a contract for the 2017–18 season.
 Later on 2 March 2018, he handed a resignation request due to presidency change in the club.
 Following the 1–0 win over Feronikeli that day, Shkëmbi stated that the club is in financial crisis and the presidency seek to put hands on the lineup.
 Shkëmbi eventually resigned on 19 May after guiding the team to a 5th-place finish.

-Teuta Durrës
+Teuta

 On 3 June 2018, Shkëmbi was announced as the new manager of Teuta Durrës for the 2018–19 season.

+Tirana

+On 5 June 2024, Tirana announced to have signed Shkëmbi as their new coach for the upcoming 2024–25 season, replacing Erbim Fagu in the process.